Alfresco/alfresco-ng2-components/docs/tutorials/using-components.md

 You should always consult the documentation for the component you are looking to use.
 For this exercise it would be useful to open a browser window with the [Login Component](../core/components/login.component.md) documentation.

-Let's do a practical example with each approach.
+Let's do a practical example for each approach.

 ## Configuration Properties

-Angular components can easily be configured via properties in the HTML template.
-In this example we will remove the `Remember me`, `Need Help?` and `Register` links in the footer.
+Angular components can be configured via properties in the HTML template.
+In this example, we will remove the `Remember me`, `Need Help?` and `Register` links in the footer.

 Make sure you have the application running from the [previous tutorial](creating-your-first-adf-application.md).